 You’re Saying My Pet Might Have Mold?

-We often get questions from clients asking why should they consider testing their pet for mold.
+Can pets be moldy?
+That is a question we often get asked by clients.
 Well, the answer is simple, mold can affect pets in similar ways to how humans are affected.
 When testing for mold, yeast, and bacteria it’s critical that all potential sources be evaluated.
 This not only includes your home’s structure and belongings inside, but the people and pets that are in your home.

 Indoor pets are likely to contribute to contaminators such as mold, bacteria, and yeast because of their fur.
 Their fur can be a reservoir for mold spores, similar to carpet.
 Mold can get into their fur through digging in decaying debris outside, or by laying on dust inside of a mold-contaminated environment.
 Once the pet has mold, it can easily be transmitted throughout your home when they play, wag their tails, or when you pet them.